AdobeDocs/experience-platform.en/help/edge/commands/edgeconfigoverrides.md

 ## Edge configuration overrides using the Web SDK tag extension

-Set each desired field under **[!UICONTROL Datastream configuration overrides]** when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
+If you want to set overrides for the entire tag extension, set each desired field under **[!UICONTROL Datastream configuration overrides]** when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.